glFusion/searcher/README.md

 Default: Yes, with link

 #### Stemmer (Experimental)
-This plugin includes an adaptation of the [Porter language stemmer](https://tartarus.org/martin/PorterStemmer/index.html) to determine the roots of words.
-To use this select `Porter_en`, otherwise select `None` (the default).
+Stemmers and related functions will help catch mispellings and variations on words.
+You should determine which option is best for your site based on usage; you can check the keywords that guests are submitting in the Searcher admin screen.

-The stemmer is experimental and may lead to odd results but will also include results based on word variations such as plurals.
-You must regenerate all indexes if this option is changed.
+All indexes if this option is changed.

 Default: None

+##### Porter_en
+This plugin includes an adaptation of the [Porter language stemmer](https://tartarus.org/martin/PorterStemmer/index.html).
+This stemmer will help catch plurals, possessives and other variations of words.

+##### Soundex_en, Metphone_en
+The Metaphone and Soundex aren't actually stemmers, but use the PHP function by the same name to create a key value from the phonetic sound of a word.
+These will help catch mispellings such as "baloon", "pikup truk", etc.

+The Metaphone function is a newer implementation.

 #### Ignore Auto Tags
 If selected, then autotags are removed completely before generating indexes.